paskalwolski/aggregation-analysis-challenge/readme.md

 The request to the SSE stream also takes some time to handle (~1.5 seconds) This, combined with the time taken for pre- and post-request analysis, means that the endpoint tends to run for `n+2` seconds, where `n` is the duration specified in the URL query in seconds.

+The handling of the SSE data (see below) and interacting with teh SSE stream are highly coupled - the data stream is analysed in realtime, and because the operations are relatively lightweight (calculating a running total, and keeping a counter) this has a negligible impact on the efficiency of the program.
+I priorotized the streaming operations over the calculation operations.
+If the operations were more heavy, then there could be more emphasis placed on gathering all the data first, and then performing the operations on a array- or map-type structure.
+This would make a much easier entry point for things like concurrent processing, or parallelism.
+Currently, the stream access operations are the biggest bottleneck.

 ### My Issues

 - **Using the Response** - I thought the body of a Response was just a JSON body, and was preparing to receive more 'messages' - but as it turns out, it is a stream which can be read by a scanner.
 As long as you are reading that stream, the connection remains open.
 Not sure what the timeout/response limit - is this using 'Keep-Alive' Header?